honkforhelp/docker-common/README.md

 # docker-common
 ## A Common Starting Point for Some Dockerized Apps

-Believe it or not, several languages and frames are highly interdependent.
+Believe it or not, several languages and frameworks are highly interdependent.

 Did you know that many NPM packages require Python to build